zhengkyl/kgg3/README.md

-# Website the KGG — The Community for Gamers
+# KGG — The Community for Gamers

 Kappa Gamma Gamma (KGG) is a college community that plays games together sometimes, but also hangout without playing games sometimes too.